rackerlabs/technical-blog/_posts/2019-07-24-Microsoft-SQL-Server-advanced-corruption-and-recovery.md

 ### Other advanced repair techniques

 Does repair always give a guarantee of data recovery?
-The answer is “NO”.
+The answer is “NO.”

 There could be a number of possible combinations that can corrupt the data, and it's impossible to test all combinations.
-For instance, a system table is corrupted and repairs won’t work on pages like **Boot** and **PFS**.
+For instance, a system table is corrupted, and repairs won’t work on pages like **Boot** and **PFS**.

 Following are some repair options:

 #### REPAIR_REBUILD

-This performs a repair, but it might cause data loss when rebuilding damaged NC indexes.
+This option performs a repair, but it might cause data loss when rebuilding damaged NC indexes.

 #### REPAIR_ALLOW_DATA_LOSS

-This performs the repair, but it might cause data loss.
+This option performs the repair, but it might cause data loss.

 #### System table index rebuild

 You cannot repair clustered system table indexes, but you can repair non-clustered indexes in some situations by checking the DBCC CHECKTABLE option.

-**Note:** Always perform any sort of advanced repair techniques on copy of the database and not on the original database to avoid dire situations.
+**Note:** Always perform any sort of advanced repair techniques on a copy of the database and not on the original database to avoid dire situations.

 ####	Rebuild date from a non-clustered index:

-If a clustered index or heap is damaged,repair is the only option for recovering data from a non-clustered (NC) index.
+If a clustered index or heap is damaged, repair is the only option for recovering data from a non-clustered (NC) index.
 However, in some cases, repair won’t work if the metadata is corrupted.